Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

 A `SQLTableDataNode^` is a specific data node that models data stored in a single SQL table.
 To add a new *SQL table* data node configuration, the `Config.configure_sql_table_data_node()^` method can be used.
-In addition to the generic parameters described in the [Data node configuration](data-node-config.md) section, the following parameters can be provided:
+In addition to the generic parameters described in the [Data node configuration attributes](data-node-config.md#config-attributes) section, the following parameters can be provided:

 - _**db_name**_ represents the name of the database.
 - _**db_engine**_ represents the engine of the database.<br/>